phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 610554
+#Number of Trump Tweets: 613520
+#Number of Cruz Tweets: 397260
-#Number of Clinton Tweets: 279601
+#Number of Clinton Tweets: 279977
-#Number of Rubio Tweets: 188656
+#Number of Rubio Tweets: 189928
-#Number of Sanders Tweets: 168654
+#Number of Jeb!
+Tweets: 171620
-#Number of Carson Tweets: 82214
+#Number of Sanders Tweets: 168758
-#Number of Kasich Tweets: 69324
+#Number of Kasich Tweets: 70512
 #Total Number of Tweets:
-#Number of Jeb!
-Tweets:
-#Number of Cruz Tweets:
+#Number of Carson Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---